Tending the Ache

 To help protect your investment and offer peace of mind in the case of unexpected changes, we strongly encourage you to consider purchasing travel insurance.

 Scholarships: If attending this retreat creates a significant financial hardship and you seek a scholarship or work-study exchange, please apply here.
 For scholarships, we prioritize applicants from historically marginalized communities, first responders, veterans, those in the helping professions, and students, and may cover 25-50% of tuition.
-Scholarship applications are due by May 15.
+Scholarship applications are due by April 15.

 Cancellation Policy: When registering for our retreats and programs, we ask that you are crystal clear on your intentions and commitment and consider your reservation and payment as a wholehearted YES to being here.
 We understand that things can come up that interrupt plans and schedules, but we also know from experience that when we prioritize this sacred work, we will move heaven and earth to honor our grief’s calling.
 Spaces to work with grief in community and through ritual are rare in modern western culture.
 In our retreats, we seek to create a community of shared values and embodied respect for the preciousness of this work.